 UK-based health chatbot company babylon, which raised $25 million in early 2016, has raised an additional $60 million in funding.
 While the company didn't disclose the investors, TechCrunch and Financial Times report that the round included Sawiris, an Egyptian billionaire business family, NNS holdings, Vostok New Ventures, and existing backers Kinnevik.
-They also report that the company's total funding is now in the neighborhood of $200 million.
+They are also reporting that the company's valuation now sits around $200 million.

 babylon's offering is essentially a triage chatbot, which uses AI to ask users a series of introductory questions and determine whether they need to be seen by a human doctor.
 This has the potential to address doctor shortages by relegating some easier tasks to computers.